Ava Max: Public image

 Max has often been compared to Lady Gaga for her music and "ostentatious presentation", which includes her platinum blonde hair, persona, and stage name.
 Chris DeVille of Stereogum criticized Max's music for being too similar to Gaga, stating that it "falls short in terms of lyrics, production, melody, dynamics, personality, and every other conceivable metric", despite recognizing that the latter was also highly compared to Madonna.
 Max responded to the comparisons, stating that while Gaga was an "incredible" artist, people should not compare her to other people only for having the same hair color and releasing pop music.
 Although she described the comparisons as "lazy", she understood that it is "an easy thing to do" after being fascinated with pop artists since her childhood.

-Max acknowledged that she often goes against the grain while making public appearances, often seeking designers who are overlooked, and wearing outlandish outfits, as she wants "to give people an experience".
+Max acknowledged that she often goes against the grain while making public appearances, seeking overlooked designers and wearing outlandish outfits "to give people an experience".
 She stated that she was influenced by fashion in the 1990s, citing Gwen Stefani and Cindy Crawford as influences.
-However, Max preferred making music in the studio than appearing in public, stating that she did not like the attention of the fashion and cameras on the red carpet.
-Her self-cut "Max cut" hairstyle consists of her asymmetric peroxide blonde hair parted down the center, with the right side containing a chin-length bob cut, while the left side was longer and wavy.
-She explained that she did not feel authentic with her normal haircut, and that it was about embracing herself and being unique.
+However, Max preferred making music in the studio over appearing in public, stating that she did not like the attention of the fashion and cameras on the red carpet.

+Max's self-cut "Max cut" hairstyle consists of her asymmetric peroxide blonde hair parted down the center, with the right side being a chin-length bob cut and the left side longer and wavy.
+She explained that she did not feel authentic with her normal haircut and that it was about embracing herself and being unique.
 While interviewed by Audacy in 2020, Max described her hair as "symbolic of having the freedom to do your own thing" and a "visual representation of her self expression", stating that it was an escape from conformity.

 Personal life

 Max has described herself as "100% Albanian" and stated that she wants to give back to the community.
-She is able to speak the language, but cannot read it.
+She speaks Albanian but cannot read it.
 Max is outspoken about female empowerment, which is reflected in her music.
-In a 2023 interview with Nylon, Max revealed that she dated Cirkut briefly after they met and have remained friends since then.
+In a 2023 interview with Nylon, Max revealed that she dated Canadian record producer and songwriter Cirkut briefly after they met, and they remained friends until an abrupt falling out in 2024.